albar965/littlenavmap-manual/src/en/MENUS.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Enabled per default.
-Disable this to avoid moving dock windows around when accidentally clicking and dragging the title bar.
-This usually messes up the window layout.
+Disable this to avoid moving dock windows around when accidentally clicking and dragging the title bar which can mess up the window layout.
 Disabling this function still allows to move floating (i.e. undocked) windows around.

 You can still resize the docked windows at the border between them and you can still turn a docked